-This pulled pork barbecue is seasoned with a delicious dry rub that's salty, sweet, and just a bit spicy, then smoked low and slow until the meat is fall apart tender.
+Pulled pork barbecue is smoked low and slow until the meat is fall-apart tender.
 It takes some time to do it right, but the results are so worth it!
+In this guide, I'll walk you through everything you need to know to make the perfect pulled pork every time!

 Jump to: